How to Check a Refrigerator Compressor [Quick Guide]

 To check the start relay of a refrigerator compressor, do the following:

-See also GE Refrigerator Icing Up [How to Fix]
+See also Water in Bottom of GE Refrigerator [Quick Fix]

 Unplug the refrigerator from the wall outlet.
 As with the compressor, don’t test or repair any part of the appliance while it is still connected to electricity.
 Next, find the relay on the side of the compressor and unmount it.